nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_list.md

 Why the list is empty.

-A FHIR code of `No Content Recorded` **SHALL** be used if a query returns no results to enter into a list.
-In this case, the 'note' field **SHALL** be populated with the text 'Information not available'.
+A FHIR code of `no-content-recorded` **MUST** be used if a query returns no results to enter into a list.
+In this case, the 'note' field **MUST** be populated with the text 'Information not available'.

 <h2 style="color:#ED1951;"> List elements <b>not in use</b> </h2>

-The following elements **SHALL NOT** be populated:
+The following elements **MUST NOT** be populated:

 <h3 style="color:#ED1951;"> id </h3>